-If cruising on the mighty Danube is on your Bucket List, then you’ll love this review of the Amadeus ship and its 8-day itinerary…
+If a Danube River cruise is on your Bucket List, then you’ll love this review of the Amadeus ship and its 8-day itinerary…

-But Phillip has just hopped off the Luftner ship, Amadeus Diamond after cruising from Nuremberg to Budapest, so I picked his brains about what the cruise was like.
+But Phillip had just hopped off the Luftner ship, Amadeus Diamond after cruising from Nuremberg to Budapest, so I picked his brains about what the cruise was like.

 The mighty Danube is 2860 km long and winds through 10 countries.
 On this eight-day cruise it stopped at Kelheim, Regensberg, Passau, Linz, Melk, Vienna, Bratislava and finished in Budapest.